e-mail: bok@dhit.pl

 kg/mm²

-Moreover, although neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a coating of gold-nickel to increase their durability.
+Moreover, although neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
+Therefore, they are coated with a coating of nickel to increase their durability.
 It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+For this reason, any mechanical processing should be done before they are magnetized.

-In terms of safety, there are several recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or in solvents, and also in water or oil.
-Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+In terms of safety, there are many recommendations regarding the use of these magnets.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
+Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Product suggestions

-• They do not lose strength over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+• They do not lose their power (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-• They are highly resistant to demagnetization by external magnetic field,
+• They are highly resistant to demagnetization by external magnetic sources,

-• In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,
+• Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• They exhibit extremely high magnetic induction on the surface of the magnet,
+• They have exceptionally high magnetic induction on the surface of the magnet,

-• Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in various forms and dimensions, which enhances their versatility in applications.
+• Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-• They are prone to breaking as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+• They are prone to breaking as they are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 Exercise Caution with Neodymium Magnets